-- Understand the hazard assessment and control processes and specific responsibilities as they apply to each emergency response plan. - Actively participate in the hazard identification, assessment and control process and ensure that an appropriate level of controls is documented in each emergency response plan. - Communicate the results of the hazard identification and assessment to the emergency management program coordinator.
+- Understand the hazard assessment and control processes and specific responsibilities as they apply to each emergency response plan. - Actively participate in the hazard identification, assessment and control process and ensure that an appropriate level of controls is documented in each emergency response plan. - Communicate the results of the hazard identification and assessment to the Emergency Procedures Manual coordinator.